November 1, 2020 – Dia de los Muertos

 Mark Esper, Secretary of Defense, has been fired.
 Ben Carson, Secretary of Housing, has COVID-19 and is being treated with therapeutics at home.

 Biden forms a COVID-19 task force and announces that vaccines will be free for everyone.
 In spite of Trump’s continued efforts, headlines are currently focused on Biden.
-I’m looking forward to Twitter crackdowns after January 20 when Trump will be less relevant.
+I’m looking forward to Twitter crackdowns after January 20.

 November 10, 2020